Shivam-Krishna24/code-visualizer/README.md

-Code Execution & Array Traversal Visualizer
+#🧠 Code Execution & Array Traversal Visualizer#

-A step-by-step code execution visualizer built to make program execution, loops, and array traversal visible and understandable.
+A step-by-step code execution visualizer designed to make program execution visible, especially for loops and array traversal.

 This project is a controlled educational execution engine, not a full compiler or interpreter.
 It prioritizes clarity, determinism, and visual correctness over language completeness.